-To review; a cache is a place where files are stored temporarily.
+A cache is a place where files are stored temporarily.
 When visiting a website, your browser saves (caches) various pieces of the site.
 This process is not necessarily a bad thing, because it allows for quick load time and increased performance when revisiting the site.
-Caching can even, and often does, employ on the server side to help websites load faster for new visitors.
+Caching also has an effect on the server-side to help websites load faster for new visitors.

 Below is our helpful infographic, explaining the steps for clearing your cache in Safari, on both Desktop and Mobile: